SAVE, A Friend to Homeless Animals

 - Compassion and empathy for animals and humans

-- Excellent customer service skills, particularly with a variety of client situations
+- Strong customer service skills, particularly with a variety of client situations

 - Ability to remain calm and empathetic in stressful situations